×

 JOB OVERVIEW:

-Under the supervision of the Costume Director, the Assistant Tailor provides support for the highly-reputed USUO Costume Department.
-This individual will bring an advanced knowledge of all aspects of costume construction and bespoke tailoring to executing technical, hands-on creation under the guidance of the Tailor.
-The areas of work are twofold: costume alteration and construction plus project supervision.
-Our ideal teammate in this role will be as comfortable setting up alterations, cutting new costume pieces, and stitching/construction as they are at assisting Costume Department members with large-scale project workflow.
-At times, this person may assist or oversee both full- and part-time staff and should be professionally suited to interact with guest designers, contractors, or other third-party contacts.
-We expect the individual to excel at assisting in organizational projects, to provide creative and collaborative guidance/suggestions for the Costume Department and the entire Opera Artistic team with the Costume Director, and to be an excellent and patient instructor with blossoming costume staff members.
+As a member of the USUO Costume Department, and under the supervision of the Costume Director, the Cutter/Draper serves as a leader in the Costume Department.
+The areas of work are threefold: costume technical expertise, project management, and communication.
+This individual will bring expertise in all aspects of costume alteration and building in order to not only execute technical, hands-on creations but also provide overarching guidance and instruction for Department members under the direction of the Costume Director.
+Our ideal teammate in this role will be as comfortable finishing exquisite costume details as overseeing and assisting Costume Department members with large-scale project workflow.
+As a representative of USUO, this individual should be professionally suited when interacting with guest designers, contractors, or other third-party contacts.
+We expect the individual to excel at assisting in organizational projects and aiding in the evolution of Department procedures.
+This individual will provide creative and collaborative guidance/suggestions for the entire Opera Production team with the Costume Director and be an excellent and patient instructor with blossoming Costume Department members.

 ESSENTIAL RESPONSIBILITIES INCLUDE: